-VANDALISM AND THEFT - Although rare, if you spot anything that looks like vandalism please report it to the office.
+VANDALISM, THEFT, and SAFE SCHOOL - Although rare, if you spot anything that looks like vandalism, please report it to the office.
 Discourage theft by locking your car when visiting school.
-IF YOU SEE SOMETHING, SAY SOMETHING!
+You can assist with school safety by following and enforcing the school expectations and notifying the office of any suspicious activity.
+IF YOU SEE SOMETHING, SAY SOMETHING! (also see EMERGENCIES and HEALTH SERVICES)

-VISITORS - VISITORS ON CAMPUS- All visitors, including parents, must sign in at the Office upon entering the campus.
+VISITORS - VISITORS ON CAMPUS- Due to COVID-19 district guidelines, visitors will be allowed under strict guidelines.
+Call or visit the office for information.
+All visitors, including parents, must sign in at the Office upon entering the campus.
 Volunteer/Visitor badges will be issued in the Office when you sign in.
 Do not go to the class to deliver lunches or other items to your child.
 These items must be brought to the Office.
-Also see Birthdays, Classroom Parties, Fieldtrips, and Parent Involvement.
+(Also see Birthdays, Classroom Parties, Fieldtrips, and Parent Involvement)